-Her current research focuses on new media artists Rafael Lozano-Hemmer, John Craig Freeman, and Micha Cárdenas.
-She examines their use of the body as the site of interaction in relationship to architectural, augmented, and virtual spaces.
-Through her research of relational aesthetics, interaction through haptic technologies, and gamification, she argues the disruption and unorthodox applications of mass media technologies have the capacity to reveal obscured and marginalized narratives.
+Her thesis Narratives of Marginalized Bodies: Exploring Third Space in Contemporary New Media and Digital Art (2014) focused on new media and digital artists who interrogate the body as the site of interaction in relationship to architecture, augmented, and virtual spaces.
+Through her investigation of the bodys mediation through haptic technologies and virtual gamification, she argued that the unorthodox applications of mass media technologies reveal critical narratives of obscured and marginalized people.